Fusion yield of plasma with velocity-space anisotropy at constant energy: Introduction

 This second mechanism makes bi-Maxwellian distributions a problematic model for any source of anisotropy that does not change the overall distribution of particle energies.
 In particular, the conservation of adiabatic invariants (at least in the simplest, collisionless case, and in the absence of electrostatic potentials) changes the balance of the parallel and perpendicular energies while leaving the total energy of any given particle fixed.

 This leads to a question: to what extent is the behavior of the bi-Maxwellian fusion yield general?
 Can intuitions gained from the bi-Maxwellian case be safely applied to other anisotropic distributions?
 The purpose of this paper is to address these questions, and to clarify the role of anisotropy in fusion yields.
 Section~\ref{sec:biMaxwellianYields} describes and parameterizes the fusion yield for interacting bi-Maxwellian distributions.
 Section~\ref{sec:rotatedDistribution} introduces a class of distributions for which the degree of anisotropy is decoupled from the distribution of particle energies, and analyzes the associated fusion yield.
+Section~\ref{sec:gExample} shows an illustrative example using the distribution of particles in a collisionless mirror trap.
 Section~\ref{sec:discussion} discusses the implications of these results.